 Tina Donze [BME 2003] is a music teacher in the Hale Public Schools.

-Nicolas Real [MM 2003] Nicolas teaches flute and music at the North Broward Preparatory School, at a private music academy, and in the music prep program for Miami Dade College in Florida and is principal flutist for the Florida Lake Symphony Orchestra.
+Nicolas Real [MM 2003] is principal flutist for the Florida Lake and Venice Symphony Orchestra in Florida.
+In 2022, he was appointed Director of the Venice Symphony Youth Orchestra.
+Nicolas taught flute and music at the North Broward Preparatory School, at a private music academy, and in the music prep program for Miami Dade College in Florida.
 He premiered his own flute concerto in Venezuela and played it as guest of the Central Michigan Flute Festival in 2018.
 Nicolas completed his doctorate at Temple University in Philadelphia where he studied with David Cramer.
 He is a founding member of the National Flute Orchestra of Venezuela and the flute quartet Miquerebo, known for their recordings and National Flute Association Convention performances.
 He grew up in the orchestral training program in Venezuela and played in the Simon Bolivar orchestra under Eduardo Mata and other conductors.
 He holds a BB degree from IDUDEM Caracas.
 Nicolas has a daughter, Fabiana.